-The Aurora Chamber of Commerce and the Castle Rock Chamber of Commerce have successfully completed the partnership supporting workforce development professionals.
+The Aurora Chamber of Commerce, Castle Rock Chamber of Commerce, and African Chamber of Commerce have successfully completed the partnership supporting workforce development professionals.
 Business Service Liaisons will continue to participate in Business Services Team meetings on a regular basis to stay connected and up to date on workforce resources available to the business community.
 We will continue our partnership with the African Chamber of Commerce through November 2022 and then transition graduated apprentices to work in the Chamber of Commerce and continue to work with the Business Services Team.